Hipo/hipo-maskededittext-android/README.md

 * Static Text -> $... - Now you can set static text
 * Custom -> However you want it to be!

+** Also you can use it in a TextInputLayout!

 To be able to get parsed text, input count must be the same as output count.
 Otherwise ```getParsedText()```returns null.

 ![](https://github.com/Hipo/hipo-maskededittext-android/blob/master/maskededittext/src/main/res/raw/demo.gif)